MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Flat head countersunk bolt wireframe](../img/hardware/fhcs.png){: .shadow}

 Metric fastener with a flat head and hex drive, designed to sit flush inside a countersunk hole.
-Most commonly found in locations where a fastener makes contact directly with a printed part.
+Most commonly found in locations where a fastener makes direct contact with a printed part.

 ISO 10642